Salma-Ayman9/Salma-Ayman9.github.io/_posts/2019-12-04-hcc-detection.md

 <img text-align="center" width="600" height="300" src="../assets/images/Knn_accuracy.png">

 We used K-fold cross validatin for evaluation.
 Logistic Regression is the most accurate model in our case.
+This is the link of our code: https://github.com/sbme-tutorials/sbe304-fall19-project-sbe304-2021-team13